shivamdesai04/shivamdesai04/README.md

 ## Hello, World! 👋
 ### My name is ***Shivam Desai***

-I am studying Software Engineering with a minor in Mechatronics I enjoy learning embedded software programming and web development!
+I am studying Software Engineering with a minor in Mechatronics. <br />
+I enjoy learning embedded software programming and web development! <br />
 Outside of programming I like to be outdoors and participate in activities such as hiking, squash and cricket.

 ## 👨‍💻 Languages I Use